Take your wellbeing into your hands

 Perhaps you are down or anxious - maybe you are unsure about the future of a relationship, or just feel that you aren't living the life you were meant to lead.
 Whatever your needs may be, I am here to offer support.
 That step through the door is one step further towards your wellbeing.
 Now it is all in your hands.

 Psychotherapy requires a personal investment.
 Psychotherapy attempts to be a realistic endeavor, and for this reason, I have a flexible cancellation policy with limits.
-For example, I take cancellations up to 48 hours notice with no fee for the canceled session and try to reschedule when possible.
+For example, I take cancellations up to 48 hours notice with no fee for the cancelled session and try to reschedule when possible.
 There is no contract.
 You are free to leave when you see fit.

 Fees are negotiated during the first session and usually range from £60 to £75 for weekly 50-minute sessions.
 Initial consultations are £60 for 60 minutes.